LLM Construction LawMohamad El Daouk, Lebanon

 The two key factors that played a role in deciding to progress to postgraduate study were my genuine interest in construction law, which is only solely offered at postgraduate level, and the risible expectations of contemporary job-recruiters.
 The former factor would have led me to progress to postgraduate studies in any case.
 Yet, the latter factor stems from the numerous hurdles that international students must overcome in the UK, in order to stand an equal ground to home students with regard to finding jobs.
 Having said that, I particularly chose the Construction Law LLM offered at Strathclyde due to it being the oldest and most comprehensive one of its kind in the UK.

-Tell us a little about your scholarship, and how this has supported you in your time here.
+Tell us a little bit about how your scholarship supported your studies...

-What specialist knowledge/professional skills have you developed whilst studying the course?
+What specialist knowledge/professional skills did you develop on the programme?